ABarancewicz/Introduction_to_ML/E3-basic_ml/readme.md

 ## Step 3: One-hot encoding the protein sequences
 From processed.fasta we now want to get a list of one-hot encoded protein sequences and a corresponding list of tr values.
 To one-hot encode our sequences we will use [scikit_learn's OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) as it has much more functionality than any script that we or ChatGPT would write.
 Take note of what input OneHotEncoder expects and try to parse through processed.fasta and generate a sequences variable in the correct format, and a tr variable with the corresponding tr values.

+A result of one-hot encoding our protein sequences is greatly increasing the number of dimensions, as each position gets seperated into a feature for each amino acid found at that position.
+When I ran this one_hot_sequences ended up being a matrix with 1306 rows and 40539 columns \(you can check yours with one_hot_sequences.shape\).
+Another result is that our data is very sparse, meaning most features are 0.

 ## Step 4: Splitting data into testing and training datasets
 Now that we have our vectorised data we need to split it into testing and training subsets.
 To do this we will use [scikit_learn's train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function.

 ## Step 5: Dimensionality reduction
+Dimensionality reduction is a standard way to reduce the size of data while maintaining salient features of the data.
+This is done to visually show clustering of data and to reduce the amount of data being fed into algorithms, which speeds up computation.

 ## Step 6: Training a k-nearest neighbours model